 Services With Out-of-Pocket Costs

 In general, you do not pay anything for preventive services.
-These include vaccines, annual well visits, flu shots, and health screening tests.
+These include vaccines, annual wellness visits, flu shots, and certain health screening tests.

 You may need to pay some form of out-of pocket costs for: